Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 #### Get or create an Azure Storage Account with the Azure CLI

+A storage account is necessary to generate the backup of a Key Vault.

 To generate Key Vault backups, you will need to point the [KeyVaultBackupClient][src-backup-client] to an existing Storage account.

 To create a new Storage Account, you can use the [Azure Portal][storage-account-create-portal],